LaraYang/larayang.github.io/_pages/research.md

 ## Working Papers
 **Yang Lara**.
-I’s of a feather: How Observable and Latent Homophily in Expressed Identity Relate to the Strength of Different Dyadic Relationships. *Job Market Paper.*
+I’s of a feather: How Observable and Unobservable Similarity in Expressed Identity Relate to the Strength of Social Ties. *Job Market Paper.*

 ## Work in Progress
-Cormier, Grace, Paul Green, and Sameer Srivastava, **Lara Yang**.
+**Yang Lara** Grace Cormier, Paul Green, and Sameer Srivastava.
 “The Effects of A Network-Based Learning Intervention on Belongingness and Inclusion in the Workplace”.
 Analyzing Data.

-Cormier, Grace, Paul Green, and Sameer Srivastava, **Lara Yang**.
+**Lara Yang** Grace Cormier, Paul Green, and Sameer Srivastava.
 “Unpacking Relational Energy in the Workplace”.
 Analyzing Data.

 **Yang, Lara**.
 “A Large-Scale Computational Study of Glassdoor Reviews Shows the Performance (Dis)advantages of Organizational Identification”.
 Analyzing Data.